-In 1877, the first owners of the property were the Congregational Church who was gifted the land by William Barber, a supporter of the Church and catalyst in the development of the Village of Georgetown.
+In 1877, the Congregational Church was gifted the land by William Barber, a supporter of the Church and catalyst in the development of the Village of Georgetown.
 The Illustrated Historical Atlas of Halton (1877) shows Lots 41-44 within which the existing building is located (Figure 3).
 However, during the initial sale of lots, the Congregational Church membership only purchased Lots 44 and 43.
-In 2006, the Town of Halton Hills purchased Lots 41 and 42 which coincidentally were listed at a time when the Town was considering major renovations to expand the Library and Cultural Centre.
+In 2006, the Town of Halton Hills purchased Lots 41 and 42.